 3. Long press on any image until it is selected.

 4. Tap the overflow button in the upper-right corner and tap Select all.

 5. Tap the overflow button again and select Move to….

 From there, select your microSD card from the menu.
 You can repeat this process for Videos.

 Do you have a few apps and/or games that are taking up a big chunk of space on your device?
 Then just getting these off to your microSD card could free up the storage you need.
 The catch with this option is that not all apps and games support this feature so you will need to check each one to see.
 Again, this guide to moving apps to an SD card will walk you through the process.

 Regardless of which of these three options you chose, you should have your device running lean again with storage to spare.

-See Also : Best Used Smartphones to Buy in 2017
+See Also : Best Used Smartphones to Buy

 - Our Favorite Android Nougat Features and Tips